-Protection and deflection resourcing requirements have been determined from deterministic modelling for affected shorelines based on the highest shoreline loading and considering predicted times to contact, and also considering the predicted beaching locations (Figure 10-1 and Figure 10-2) alongside satellite imagery.
-Deterministic run #111 from Yoorn-1 modelling (surface LOWC) (GHD, 2020a) and deterministic run #134 from Jelen-1 and Parnassus-1 (Dancer-1) modelling were considered, which were the simulations resulting in the highest accumulated shoreline loading.
-Deterministic run #111 was selected as this run contacted a greater number of shorelines (refer to Table 10-40 and Table 10-41).
+Protection and deflection resourcing requirements have been determined from deterministic modelling for affected shorelines based on the highest shoreline loading and considering predicted times to contact, and also considering the predicted beaching locations (Figure 10-1 and Table 6-6) alongside satellite imagery.
+Deterministic run #111 from Yoorn-1 modelling (surface LOWC) (GHD, 2020) was considered, which was the simulation resulting in the highest accumulated shoreline loading.
+Deterministic run #111 was selected as this run contacted a greater number of shorelines (refer to Table 10-40).
 Minimum arrival times and maximum length of shoreline oiled were informed from the stochastic modelling (refer to Table 10-39).